Features Pricing Docs Blog Try Demo Log In Sign Up

 await page.addStyleTag({ content: cookieCSS });

-Notice the [class*="cookie-banner"] attribute selector near the bottom.
-That's my safety net for sites that roll their own banner.
+The [class*="cookie-banner"] attribute selector near the bottom is my safety net for sites that roll their own banner.
 If a developer named their class site-cookie-banner or main-cookie-consent, the attribute selector catches it.
 Not perfect, but it handles most of what I see in the wild.

 I also set every visibility-related property I can think of (display, visibility, opacity, pointer-events, height, overflow).
 Some banners use JavaScript to override a single property at runtime, so I belt-and-suspender the whole thing and let CSS specificity sort it out.